erg-lang/erg/doc/EN/dev_guide/unify_terms.md

 ## Attribute, Field, Property

-Attribute, use attributes.
+Use attributes.
 By the way, a record is a function that can define an object with element attributes without a class.

 ## Application, Call

 Giving arguments to a subroutine object and getting a result.
 Use Call.
-This is because Application has a usage of "applied software".
+This is because Application has a usage of "application software".

 ## Array, List

 Use Arrays.
 Erg arrays are (generally) contiguous in memory.
 List refers to a so-called linked list, or a list as a Python data type.

-## procedures, procedures

-Standardize on procedures.
-Subroutine is a generic term for functions (and operators), procedures and methods.
-Callable is also anything that implements `__call__`.

-## lambda functions, lambda expressions, anonymous functions, anonymous functions
+## lambda functions, lambda expressions, anonymous functions

 Unify with anonymous functions.
 In English, Lambda can be used to shorten the number of characters, but the official name is Anonymous function.
-Also, Erg's anonymous functions are not anonymous, so we don't use them.